souxls/Collections/README.md

 * [nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and scale and has native Consul and Vault integrations.
 * [Cilium](https://github.com/cilium/cilium) -  eBPF-based Networking, Security, and Observability
 * [Calico](https://github.com/projectcalico/calico) - Cloud native networking and network security
+* [crane](https://github.com/gocrane/crane) - Crane is a tool for building Kubernetes clusters.

 ### 微服务
 * [apollo](https://github.com/ctripcorp/apollo) - Apollo is a reliable configuration management system suitable for microservice configuration management scenarios.